Want to know how to get green dye out of hair? It’s actually pretty easy and our easy step-by-step guide will show you just how.

 Vitamin C is an acid that enables it to get into the dye molecules and remove them.
 It’s easy to come by and the result is pretty great.
 Just be aware that acids can be pretty harsh on your hair so don’t overdo it.

 - 10 vitamin C tablets

-- Crush the vitamin C tablets using the back of the spoon and place them in the bowl.
+- Crush the vitamin C tablets and place them in the bowl.
 Add a generous dollop of shampoo and mix well until there are no lumps.
-At this point you may want to add a little dish soap to further boost the lifting power.
+At this point, you may want to add a little dish soap to further boost the lifting power.